MauroRC1990/AutomationTest/README.md

 * A screenshot of the result is stored in "Test Screenshots" folder
 * A report is created in "Testing\target\surfire-reports" named "emailable-report.html"

+# REST Assured Test

+## Description

+Send a request to a demo website and return an OK response

+## Steps

+* Run cmd
+* Go to project folder
+* Type "mvn test -Dsurefire.suiteXmlFiles=testng5.xml"